 Your kitchen company may have some integrated lighting options.

 Plan the electrical points (outlets and switches for appliances) for your kitchen.

-There are several options for general outlets.
+There are several options for outlets in your countertop and island.

 Time to find out where you're going to source the elements of your kitchen.
 The main element of which is your cabinets and then there's the counter top, ordering the appliances, the backsplash etc...

 Off-the-shelf kitchen companies deal in standard sizes and a range of finishes.
 You can read more about standard sizes on the kitchen cabinet dimensions page.

 You can work out how the standard sizes will fit into the size and shape of your kitchen.
 If you have spare space left over at the end of a run of cabinets your options for using this space may be limited.
 Most flat pack kitchens have panels available that match the design of the kitchen that you can use to board off any extra space.
 This does lead to a bit of wasted space.

 A custom firm will build a kitchen to fit your kitchen exactly so if they do a good job, there won't be any wasted space.
 They also generally capable of delivering anything you want (for a price)!